feifeibear/Distributed-ResNet-Tensorflow/README.md

 <b>Prerequists</b>

 1. Install TensorFlow, Bazel.
-Piz Daint dose not provide a Bazel combining with its default TensorFlow.
-Instead, I install a conda2 package on Daint.
-Bazel and other packages required, such as an CPU tensorflow, are installed by virtualenv inside conda2.
+I install a conda2 package on Daint.
+Bazel and other packages required are installed by virtualenv inside conda2.

 2. Download ImageNet Dataset to Daint
 To avoid the error raised from unrecognition of the relative directory path, the following modification should made in download_and_preprocess_imagenet.sh.